amazon-archives/sql-jdbc/README.md

 The driver comes in the form of a single jar file.
 To use it, simply place it on the classpath of the Java application that needs to use it.

-If using with JDBC compatible BI tools, refer the tool documentation on configuring a new JDBC driver.
+If using with JDBC compatible BI tools, refer to the tool documentation on configuring a new JDBC driver.
 Typically, all that's required is to make the tool aware of the location of the driver jar and then use it to setup database (i.e Elasticsearch) connections.